-Our lives are so intertwined with everyday domestic appliances that when things go wrong it can be difficult to manage.
+Our lives are so intertwined with everyday domestic appliances, that when things go wrong, it can be difficult to manage.

-We take a closer look at home appliance insurance, including what’s covered and how it differs from contents insurance and warranties.
+We take a closer look at home appliance cover insurance, including what’s covered and how it differs from contents insurance and warranties.

-In this instance you will either need to replace the appliance or pay the manufacturer to repair your product – two expensive options that could leave you significantly out of pocket.
+In this instance, you will either need to replace the appliance or pay the manufacturer to repair your product – two expensive options that could leave you significantly out-of-pocket.

 Home appliance insurance aims to plug the gap between household insurance and appliance warranties.
-For a fixed fee per month you can cover your domestic appliances the same way you cover the contents of your home in the event of theft or damage.
+For a fixed fee per month, you can insure your domestic appliances the same way you cover the contents of your home in the event of theft or damage.
 If you're investing in an expensive new kitchen appliance, this could be a smart way to protect your valuable new asset.

 Similar to an extended warranty, appliance insurance can be extended to cover a range of different appliances.

 Home appliance insurance can ensure you don’t have to go without your washing machine, dishwasher or fridge/freezer for long periods of time while they’re being fixed, or until you buy a new one.

 It can also help to avoid unexpected costs, as your appliances will be repaired or replaced as part of the cover — you won't need to find the cash for a new appliance if yours suddenly stops working.